 The applicant must complete each section of this form and initial each page before uploading it to the application.
 Failure to complete a section will result in the application being deemed incomplete.
-Instructions to the applicant appear in italics.
-Please note that submission of information that is "misleading, incorrect, false, or fraudulent" is grounds for denial of an application for a license pursuant to 935 CMR 500.400(1).
+Instructions to the applicant appear in italies.
+Please note that subminision of information that is "misleading, incorrect, false, or fraudulent" is grounds for denial of an application for a license pursuant to 935 CMR 500.400(1).

-I, An lak Salakyan, (insert name) attest as an authorized representative of Cape (and Gaper (and Unit) (insert name of applicant) that the applicant has complied with the requirements of 935 CMR 500 and the guidance for licensed applicants on community outreach, as detailed below.
+L. Molak Salakydo (insert name) attest as an authorized representative of the Louisian for the applicant has complied with the requirements of 935 CMR 500 and the guidance for licensed applicants on community outreach, as

-- 1. The Community Outreach Meeting was held on 05/01/2018 (insert date). - 2.
-A copy of a notice of the time, place, and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was published in a newspaper of general circulation in the city or town on 0412110018 (insert date), which was at least seven calendar days prior to the meeting.
-A copy of the newspaper notice is attached as Attachment A (please clearly label the newspaper notice in the upper right hand corner as Attachment A and upload it as part of this document). - 3.
-A copy of the meeting notice was also filed on 04/19/18 (insert date) with the city or town clerk, the planning board, the contracting authority for the municipality, and local licensing authority for the adult use of marijuana, if applicable.
-A copy of the municipal notice is attached as Attachment B (please clearly label the municipal notice in the upper right-hand corner as Attachment B and upload it as part of this document). - 4.
-Notice of the time, place and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was mailed on AIIII + O4I24II4(insert date), which was at least seven calendar days prior to the community outreach meeting to abutters of the proposed address of the Marijuana Establishment, and residents within 300 feet of the property line of the petitioner as they appear on the most recent applicable tax list, notwithstanding that the land of any such owner is located in another city or town.
-A copy of one of the notices sent to abutters and parties of interest as described in this section is attached as Attachment C (please clearly label the municipal notice in the upper right hand corner as Attachment C and upload it as part of this document; please only include a copy of one notice and please black out the name and the addresse of the addressee).
+- The Community Outreach Meeting was held on 05/01/2018 (Insert day). - 2.
+A copy of a notice of the time, place, and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was published in a newspaper of general circulation in the city or town on 0.4.72.1.20.18 (insert date), which was at least seven calendar days prior to the meeting.
+A copy of the newspaper notice is attached as Attachment A (please clearly label the newspaper notice in the appear right hand corner as Attachment A and upload it as part of this document. - A copy of the meeting notice was also filed on O4/19/18 (trears date) with the city or town clerk, the planning board, the contracting authority for the municipality, and local licensing authority for the adult use of marijuana, if applicable.
+A copy of the municipal notice is attachment B (please clearly label the municipal notice in the apper right-hand corner as Attachment B and applicat B at part of this document). - 4.
+Notice of the time, place and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was mailed on A TIX (CA) 2.4 X (most date), which was at least seven calendar days prior to the community outreach meeting to abutters of the proposed address of the Marijuana Establishment, and residents within 300 fees of the property line of the petitioner as they appear on the most recent applicable tax first, notwithstanding that the land of any such owner is located in another city or town.
+A copy of one of the notices sent to abutters and parties of interest as described in this section is attached as Attachment C (please clearly label the enableped notice to the appear right hand commune Attachment C and appload it so part of this document; please only include a copy of one notice and please black out the name and the name and the address.